Learning Org Mode

 iOS Shells, Prompt vs. Mosh

 I’m a big fan of the shell and the productivity it brings, you can have a text editor, command to run a server and more within easy reach.
 I use a shell at work, at home and on the go.
 On the go could be using my iPad or iPhone.
 One of the first SSH clients on iOS was iSSH, which I used many years ago.
 After this, Panic released a professional class application called Prompt.
+Prompt is what I’ve happily used for the last few years, but the 10 minute background process limit is a constant pain.
+Just a quick switch away for a few minutes, and you have to reconnect.
+That’s fine once or twice, but when it happens many times it seriously slows your productivity.

 Plain Text Accounting

 For the last few years, I’ve always wanted to budget properly and see where my money was going.
 But like all habits that are good for you, looking after your finances takes time, care and attention.
 I started off by researching the market for budgeting software.
 A lot of the prepackged software out there was very US-centric, including Quicken, Microsoft Money and Mint.com.
 I eventually settled on and bought a license for You Need a Budget, because: it had a budgeting methodology, very good Euro support and was cross platform with Adobe Air.
+YNAB lasted me well for a few years, with its pretty graphs and ease of expense entry.
+I even liked their much pared-down companion iOS app at the time.

 Newsfast MSc Project in UCD